C4RR0T02/Server-and-Cloud-Security/Server Security Basics.md

 - Typically process data
 - Purpose is to share data / hardware / software resources among clients
 - Client-Server model
-- Client run on same computer or conect to server over the network
+- Client run on same computer or connect to server over the network

 ## Security